Palace of Westminster: Interior

 The Palace of Westminster contains over 1,100 rooms, 100 staircases and 4.8 km of passageways, which are spread over four floors.
-The ground floor is occupied by offices, dining rooms and bars; the first floor (known as the principal floor) houses the main rooms of the Palace, including the debating chambers, the lobbies and the libraries.
-The top-two floors are used as committee rooms and offices.
+Offices, dining rooms and bars occupy the ground floor; the first, or principal, floor houses the main rooms of the palace, including the debating chambers, the lobbies and the libraries.
+The top two floors are used as committee rooms and offices.

 Some of the interiors were designed and painted by J. G. Crace, working in collaboration with Pugin and others.
 For example, Crace decorated and gilded the ceiling of the Chapel of St. Mary Undercroft.

 Layout

-Instead of one main entrance, the Palace features separate entrances for the different user groups of the building.
-The Sovereign's Entrance, at the base of the Victoria Tower, is located in the south-west corner of the Palace and is the starting point of the royal procession route, the suite of ceremonial rooms used by the monarch at State Openings of Parliament.
-This consists of the Royal Staircase, the Norman Porch, the Robing Room, the Royal Gallery and the Prince's Chamber, and culminates in the Lords Chamber, where the ceremony takes place.
-Members of the House of Lords use the Peers' Entrance in the middle of the Old Palace Yard front, which is covered by a stone carriage porch and opens to an entrance hall.
-A staircase from there leads, through a corridor, to the Prince's Chamber.